 Attached to the hardtop or hardtop frame, spreader lights illuminate the cockpit in low light situations.
 They are operated using the switch on the dome light or instrument panel and are protected by a fuse block.

 6.10.5 Overhead Lights

-Located in the bottom of the hardtop, these lights feature both white and red lamps for nighttime operation.
+This light features both white and red lamps for nighttime operation.
 It is powered by the fuse block located in the radio box.

 6.10.6 Bilge Pump / Float Switch